lyle/GlassWakanda/README.md

 * Copy <code>./Glass/Modules/GoogleOAuthSecret_example.js</code> to <code>./Glass/Modules/GoogleOAuthSecret.js</code>
   * And update those settings to match the stuff from your Google API Project
 * Start Wakanda 6 or later poiting to this solution.

+You can also use inet.d to run wakanda as a service

+    /etc/init.d/wakanda start
+    /etc/init.d/wakanda stop

+You can take a look at my [init.d for glass.wakanda.org](init.d-wakanda).

+### Notes for Managing Server - My Server Version ###

+I normally log in as root.
+But wakanda is running as user wakanda so

+    sudo su wakanda
+The soultion is held in

+    /opt/wakanda/GlassWakanda